alexjoverm/v-lazy-image/README.md

 A Vue.js component to lazy load an image automatically when it enters the viewport using the [Intersection Observer API](https://developer.mozilla.org/docs/Web/API/Intersection_Observer_API).

-> ⚠️ Check the **[practical examples and demos](https://vuedose.tips/lazy-loading-images-with-v-lazy-image)** if you are creating a real-world or enterprise project and see how to **achieve max performance** using responsive images and progressive image rendering.
+> ⚠️ Check the **[practical examples and demos](https://vuedose.tips/lazy-loading-images-with-v-lazy-image)** if you are creating a real-world or enterprise project and see how to **achieve max performance** using responsive images and progressive image loading.

 ## Usage